Usmon/usmon/README.md

 - 📨 Using **RabbitMQ** / **Kafka** for message brokering and async systems.
 - 🌐 Skill based DevOps (technical services for any servers).
 - 🐳 Containerizing applications with **Docker**.
-- ☎️ **IP Telephony & Real time commnucation**: Asterisk based Call Center Solutions
+- ☎️ **IP Telephony & Real time commnucation**: Asterisk based Call Center Solutions.
 - 📍 Localtion in Urgench, Khorezm, Uzbekistan, Earth. 😀
 - 🌱 Always learning new technologies and open to collaboration.
 ---